OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 # unzip
 unzip Exomiser-Tutorial.zip
 ```

-Since the VCF files for parts of the example data are a bit larger, you need to download the following separately and put it into the `Exomiser-Tutorial` folder.
+Since the VCF files for parts of the example data are relatively large, you need to download the following separately and put it into the `Exomiser-Tutorial` folder.

 ```shell
 # download